-Every claim passes through six steps designed to be thorough, transparent, and impartial.
+Every claim passes through five steps designed to be thorough, transparent, and impartial — the same pipeline whether you call it from the API or paste a claim yourself.
 Here’s what happens behind the scenes.

 Claim framing